New Zealand Hair Sedge

 (Photo courtesy of NetPS Plant Finder)

 Other Names: Orange Sedge

 Ornamental olive green foliage, turning coppery shades in summer, adding warm, orange tints into fall and winter; great in a moist border in shade or sun, does not like to dry out; more orange in full sun locations

-New Zealand Hair Sedge's attractive grassy leaves are olive green in color with showy coppery-bronze variegation and tinges of brown.
+New Zealand Hair Sedge is primarily valued in the garden for its cascading habit of growth.
+Its attractive grassy leaves are olive green in color with showy coppery-bronze variegation and tinges of brown.
 The foliage often turns brown and in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 New Zealand Hair Sedge is an herbaceous evergreen perennial grass with a shapely form and gracefully arching stems.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.